-What factors determine how my listing appears in search results?
+What factors determine how my listing shows in search results?

 The goal of the Airbnb search ranking algorithm is to help guests find the perfect listing for their trip—and help hosts find guests who are a great fit for their space.
 We study nearly 100 different factors for every listing in every search (and don’t worry—you don’t have to perform perfectly on everything to rank well).